AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/breadcrumb-overview.md

 content-type: overview
 navigation-topic: the-new-workfront-experience
 title: Breadcrumbs overview in the new Adobe Workfront experience
-description: In Adobe Workfront Classic, breadcrumbs display only the level immediately above the current object you're viewing.
+description: Breadcrumbs in the new Adobe Workfront experience display the full navigational hierarchy for all object types.
 ---

 # Breadcrumbs overview in the new Adobe Workfront experience